oba2311/coding_bootcamp/Pandas_Basics.md

   })
 ```

-(More advanced methods to fill in data gaps coming in another post. such as
+(More advanced methods to fill in data gaps coming in another post. such as:)
   ```
   df.ffil(),
   df.bfil()
   df.interpolate()
   df.dropna()
   ```
-  )